DDC Over DisplayPort

 I2C is a simple serial protocol that uses 2 signaling lines, referred to as SCL and SDA, sometimes referred to as DDC clock and DDC data, along with their associated grounds.
 These are pins 12/15 on a HD15 VGA connector, 6/7 on a DVI connector, and 15/16 on a HDMI connector.

-DVI and HDMI use the same protocol, TDMS (Transition Minimized Differential Signaling) for transmitting video information.
+DVI and HDMI use the same protocol, TMDS (Transition Minimized Differential Signaling) for transmitting video information.

-While more recent versions of HDMI have additional capabilities, e.g. Ethernet, CEC, for video and DDC of monitor communication DVI and HDMI are equivalent, except for bandwidth.
+While more recent versions of HDMI have additional capabilities, e.g. Ethernet and CEC, in terms of video and DDC communication DVI and HDMI are equivalent, except for bandwidth.
 It's possible to connect a DVI output on a host to a HDMI input on a monitor, or vice-versa, using a simple DVI<->HDMI cable.
+(High bandwidth communication may require dual-link DVI and associated conversions, but that is tangential to the present discussion.)

 It is possible to connect the DisplayPort output on a host to a DVI or HDMI input on a monitor using an "active", or sometimes a "passive", adapter.